 American Goldfinches are active, acrobatic finches that balance on the seedheads of thistles, dandelions, and other plants to pluck seeds.
 They have a bouncy flight during which they frequently make their po-ta-to-chip calls.
 Although males sing exuberantly during spring, pairs do not nest until mid-summer, when thistles and other weeds have gone to seed.
 Goldfinches do not join other songbirds mobbing predators.Back to top

-American Goldfinches are common.
-Their U.S. population has been stable since 1966; numbers in Canada have seen a slight decline of about 0.7% per year over that period, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 44 million and rates them a 6 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.Back to top
+American Goldfinches are common, but their numbers decreased by an estimated 0.6% per year between 1966 and 2019 for a cumulative decline of 27%, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 44 million and rates them 6 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.Back to top

 Lutmerding, J. A. and A. S. Love.
 (2020).
 Longevity records of North American birds.
 Version 2020.
 Patuxent Wildlife Research Center, Bird Banding Laboratory 2020.